Skip to main content

 Sale Date

-Date on which the transaction was performed
+The calendar date on which the sale transaction was completed

 Employee Name